adi1985a/Developer-Career-navigator-Python/README.markdown

 - **Performance**: For large files/data, environment with min.
 8GB RAM is recommended.
 - **AI/ML**: Modules can be expanded with more advanced algorithms (NLP, prediction, course API integrations, etc.).
 - **Development**: Modular code, easy to expand with additional features and integrations.
+- **Multi-language**: UI and instructions can be translated and extended.
+- **Modern UI/UX**: Consistent padding, centering, icons, and scrollbars for large content.

 ---